-One of the most amazing fun facts about lion is that they rub their heads together to pass on their “family scents”.
+One of the most amazing fun facts about lions is that they rub their heads together to pass on their “family scents”.

 15 A lion’s roar can be heard from as far as 8 kilometres away (5 miles)

-Lions roar to communicate and warn with their pride about the incoming dangers but it’s so loud it can be used to scare off intruders but it can also serve as a means to assert their dominance among other males.
+Lions roar to communicate and warn with their pride about the incoming dangers but it’s so loud it can be used to scare off intruders and can also serve as a means to assert their dominance among other males.

 16. Lions walk royally

-Here’s another one of the fun facts about lion that you can tell your friends – when a lion walks, his heels do not touch the ground.
+Here’s another fun fact about lions that you can tell your friends – when a lion walks, his heels do not touch the ground.
 This happens because they have very big toes and thick pads at the bottom of their feet.
 That’s also why they move so fast.
 That’s another reason why is lion an amazing animal.

 More fun facts about a lion.
 Here’s about its cubs